crypt0grapher/sap-jco-rfc/README.md

 Please note if you have these variables set in your system (`echo $CLASSPATH` is not empty), then add `$CLASSPATH:` after = to preserve your current setup.

 ### Installation
-The program uses Apache Maven to manage build and import the lastest [PicoCLI](https://picocli.info) as a nice Java command-line interface, so the fastest way will be to install `maven` and `git` to clone this repo.
+The program uses Apache Maven to manage the build and import the latest [PicoCLI](https://picocli.info) as a nice Java command-line interface, so the fastest way will be to install `git` to clone this repo and `maven` to build it.
 ```
 yum install -y maven git-all
 ```